Sunny and green begins the way at Olleros at 3450 m in the Santa valley, up the Río Negro.

 First night camp.
 The clouds announce already the coming of a cold hail thunderstorm.
 It is the end of september, raining season approaches.

 A little boy aproaches and asks me seriously for toothpaste.
 I am quite surprised but he earnestly claims to have a tooth ache.
-I give him half of my little tube and he strolls quite happily back to his little ichu gras hut.
-The only time I yield to childrens begging.
-Please dear follower do not give in either, there are many other ways to help...
+I give him half of my little tube and he strolls satisfied back to his little ichu gras hut.

 The way to the pass on the next morning I meet Zacharias and his llama herd.
 He leads them upward from Olleros every couple of days to graze at the pass.
 He is gonna return downward soon, because the smart llamas know their way already, and I all need to do is follow them.

 The passport Yanashallash (yana = black, shalla = leaves).
+Further up the mountain Urwashrahu.
 Directly at the pass at 4700 m a good launching point and pleasant headwind.
 An old pre-Inka pass, since it has been already in use for an estimated three thousand years.

 ...and indeed, you do fly Inca road here...

-Look back after the first flight downwards, 500 m below.
+Look back after the first short flight downwards, 500 m below.

 View into the Mosna valley